Mike Zombie

-William Michael Coleman (born July 8, 1992), professionally known as Mike Zombie, is an American record producer and rapper from Willingboro Township, New Jersey.
-Since 2012, Coleman has been an in-house producer for Drake's label OVO Sound.
-His biggest production for the label is "Started from the Bottom" in 2013.
+William Michael Coleman (born July 8, 1992), professionally known as Mike Zombie, is an American record producer and rapper from Willingboro Township, New Jersey, where he attended Willingboro High School.
+Since 2012, he has been an in-house producer for Drake's label OVO Sound.
+His biggest production for the label was "Started from the Bottom" in 2013.
 His other major production credit is "They Don't Love You No More" by DJ Khaled, released a year later.

 Career

 He is best known for the production of Drake's single "Started from the Bottom".
 He sampled a track titled "Ambessence piano & drones 1" by Bruno Sanfilippo & Mathias Grassow for the song.
 "Started from the Bottom" was the winner of "Track of the Year" at the 2013 BET Hip Hop Awards.
-The song was played during NBA All-Star Weekend, LeBron James' "LeBron Face" Sprite commercial", video game NBA 2K14, and video game Assassin's Creed 4.
+The song was played during NBA All-Star Weekend, LeBron James' "LeBron Face" Sprite commercial", the video game NBA 2K14, and the video game Assassin's Creed 4.
 The song was also nominated for "Best Rap Song" at The 56th Annual Grammy Awards.
 In July 2013, BET named him one of the "top 10 young producers to watch out for".
 In October 2013, Complex named him one of the "25 new producers to watch for".

-He previously collaborated with battle rapper Hollow Da Don and Hollow played an important part putting Drake in contact with Mike Zombie.
+He previously collaborated with battle rapper Hollow Da Don, and Hollow played an important part in putting Drake in contact with Mike Zombie.